-This text covers the concept of polygamy, specifically in the context of Islam and the marriages of Prophet Muhammad.
+This text covers the concept of polygamy, specifically in the concept of islam and the marriages of Prophet Muhammad.

 It discusses marriage in Islam, polygamy in world history, and in Islamic history.
-It then goes on to explore the marriages of the Prophet, why they took place, who his wives were, and the stereotypes attached to his marriages.
+It then goes on to explore the marriages of the prophet, why they took place, who his wives were, and the stereotypes attached to his marriages.

-It concludes, with the context of the above sections, by showing the significance of the Prophet's marriages and reflecting the true spirit of marriage in Islam.
+It concludes, with the text above sections, by showing the significance of the Prophet's maariage and reflecting the true spirit of marriage in Islam.